Difference Between Khanqah of Fakir and Khanqah of Sajjada Nashin

 HISTORICAL TRANSITION OF FAKIR AND SAJJADA NASHIN

-Now, according to laws of inheritance, along with other properties, shrine caretaking is also the hereditary right of Saint’s son.
+Now, according to laws of inheritance, along with other properties, shrine custodianship is also the hereditary right of Saint’s son.
 Regardless of whether the son deserves and is spiritually eligible for this position or not.
 In fact, the real ownership of this position requires the heir to be true representative of the Saint.
 He must be the chosen disciple whom the Saint elevates to his own level so he can handle the throne of spiritual guidance and persuasion.
 Regardless of whether he is son of Saint or not.

 DIFFERENCE BETWEEN KHANQAH OF SAJJADA NASHIN AND FAKIR